Tanzania Community Service

 Days 9-13.
 Head into the highlands where, at the invitation of Maasai tribal leaders, we'll stay a night in a traditional boma settlement—a group of traditional mud huts ringed by thorns to keep away predators.
 We'll get to know the customs of the iconic Maasai, witness drumming and jumping contests, and learn about their pastoral lifestyle.

 Then set out on a safari adventure in three incredible—and very different—wildlife parks.
 In the low woodlands of Tarangire National Park, watch elephant families interact; look for tree-climbing lions; and spot a myriad of bird species.
-Descend to the floor of the Ngorongoro Crater, a massive volcanic caldera that is home to zebras, cheetahs, hippos, rare rhinos, and many more species.
+Descend to the floor of the Ngorongoro Crater, a massive volcanic caldera that is home to zebras, cheetahs, hippos, rare rhinos, and many more species (credit whiteside at dress head).
 Finally, stop for more game viewing at Lake Manyara, a Rift Valley lake whose vast colonies of flamingos often turn its edges pink.
 With our experienced safari guides, discuss strategies for addressing human-wildlife conflict and learn about animal behavior, symbiosis, and wildlife migration in each park we explore.